skwp/dotfiles/README.md

 COMING SOON
 ---
- * Full migration to tpope's pathogen format (~/.vim/bundle) for all plugins
  * Better isolation of customizations in smaller chunks, maybe as plugins
  * Automatic setup script to symlink all dotfiles, or just some selectively

 For more tips and tricks
 ---